congsinhv/health_management_backend/README.md

 ## Support

 For issues, questions, or contributions:
-- Create an issue in the repository
+- Create GitHub issue
 - Review documentation in `docs/` directory
-- Check API documentation at `/docs` endpoint
+- Check API docs at `/docs` endpoint
+- See CLAUDE.md for development guidance

+---

 ## Acknowledgments

-Built with FastAPI, PostgreSQL, and Vietnamese SBERT for semantic search.
+Built with FastAPI, PostgreSQL, SBERT, and WeasyPrint.
+Deployed on Google Cloud Platform with Terraform.